JeffofBread/jdwm/README.md

 - placemouse window placement is not the smoothest at the moment
 - Steam toast notifications not floating and screwing up tiling
 - mfacts does not stay on tag change
+- There might be a conflict between dwm-ipc and pertag, where dwm-msg does not dump the correct values.
+Will look into in the future.

 ## Future